martyngigg/poppins-pr-qa/README.md

 # poppins-pr-qa

-Mary Poppins plugin for helping the Mantid QA process
+Mary Poppins plugin for helping the Mantid QA process.
+It is a simpler version of [poppins-pr-checklist](https://github.com/btford/poppins-pr-checklist) that simply attaches the comment text as is.

 ## Install

 `npm install poppins-pr-qa`

 ## Configure